citycoins/governance/ccips/ccip-003/ccip-003-citycoins-mining.md

 Through the `mine-tokens` function, a principal can submit:

-- the amount of STX to bid
+- the amount of STX to commit
-- an optional memo, written on-chain
+- an optional memo, printed on-chain

-Through the `mine-many` function, a principal can submit a list of bids up to 200 in length.
+Through the `mine-many` function, a principal can submit a list of commits up to 200 in length, allowing their mining .

 Miners compete against each other and the winner is selected by a Verifiable Random Function (VRF) weighted by the miner's individual contribution against the total contribution in that block.